hero image

 Biography

-Dr. Charles Tritt is an associate professor in the Electrical, Computer and Biomedical Engineering Department at MSOE, primarily teaching in the biomedical engineering program.
+Dr. Charles Tritt is an associate professor in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 1990.
+He primarily teaches in the biomedical engineering program.
 He began his career as a staff engineer at Proctor and Gamble.
 He returned to school for a master’s degree in biomedical engineering and a Ph.D. in chemical engineering.
 At MSOE he also has served as the interim biomedical engineering program director.
 He coordinates MSOE’s 2+2 transfer program with Manipal University in India.
 He is an ABET program visitor.

 Areas of Expertise (5)